-Do you have any idea how difficult it was to photograph this particular soup recipe?!
+Do you have any idea how difficult it was to photograph this Split Pea Soup recipe?!
+Ha!

 Seriously, how do you make a thick green soup look as appetizing as it tastes?

 It was not easy, my friends.
 Not easy AT ALL.

 This hearty Split Pea Soup recipe was passed down to me by my dear friend, Sonia.

 We met years ago through church and have become forever friends.
 Kindred spirits you could say.
 She has since moved, but when we talk on rare occasions, it feels as if we were never apart.

 Sonia (second lady from the right) and I were both part of a life group with 6 other young families from our church that met each week to share a meal and study God’s word.

 Related Recipe: Creamy Tomato Basil Soup

 As you can imagine, we all became very close and as we essentially ended up doing life together.
 Play dates, dinners, babysitting each other’s children, etc. I cherish those memories!

 Every now and again, the 6 of us ladies enjoyed a night of preparing freezer meals together.
 We each took home 5 different family-friendly meals!